axoflow/axosyslog-core-docs/content/chapter-destinations/destination-usertty/_index.md

 ---
-title: "usertty: Sending messages to a user terminal: usertty() destination"
+title: "usertty: Send messages to a user terminal"
 weight:  7500
+driver: "usertty()"
+short_description: "Send messages to a user terminal"
 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->